 Do You Need A Home Warranty?
-What You Need To Know
+7 Things to Know About Home Warranties

-When a covered system breaks down, the homeowner places a call to the home warranty company to request service.
-Typically the home warranty company will collect a service fee then send a technician to the property.
+When a covered system breaks down, the homeowner calls the home warranty company to request service.
+Typically the home warranty company will collect a service fee and then send a technician to the property.
 Home warranty companies often contract with local repair shops, in Vallecito Lake or elsewhere, who come to make the repairs.

 Home warranty coverage varies from one company to the next.
 Typical systems that home warranties cover include: